amazon-science/nl2sql-omop-cdm/README.md

-# Merck: Natural Languge Queries to SQL queries
+# NL2SQL: Natural Languge to SQL Queries Tool

-IMPORTANT: READ SECTION 2.1.
+IMPORTANT: READ SECTION 2.1 TO USE THE UI.

-This repo contains the UI tool and ML model development process developed as part of the ML Solutions Lab PoC for Merck.
-At the root level it contains the following folders/files:
+This repo contains the UI tool and ML model development process to convert natural language questions to SQL queries.
+At the root level, it contains the following folders/files:

 * `setup`: Directory that contains scripts/files to setup the development environment.
 * `src`: All the source code related to the development of the end-to-end ML pipeline for the NL2SQL project.
-* `merck_main.ipynb`: The UI tool (notebook) to run the model inference and query execution graphically.
+* `nl2sql_main.ipynb`: The UI tool (notebook) to run the model inference and query execution graphically.

-In the following sections we will cover:
+In the following sections, we will cover:

-&nbsp;1.
-Environment setup
+1. Environment setup
-&nbsp;2.
-Getting started
+2. Getting started
-&nbsp;&nbsp;2.1 Using the UI
+    2.1 Using the UI
-&nbsp;&nbsp;2.2 Iterating on the underlying ML model
+    2.2 Iterating on the underlying ML model

 ## 1. Environment setup